DJ-Dingo/pibooth-lcd-display/README.rst

    :alt:  LCD-GPIO-4bit mode Electronic sketch

-Circuit diagram - **only when using GPIO - Auto Turn off Backlight - 4bit and 8bit mode**
+Circuit diagram - **only when using GPIO - Turn off Backlight on exit - 4bit and 8bit mode**
 -------------------------------------------------------------------------------------

-Here is the diagram for hardware connections **If you want to automatic turn off Backlight, when Pibooth shutsdown**.
+Here is the diagram for hardware connections **If you want to automatic turn off Backlight, when Pibooth shutsdown** optional.

 Use an NPN transitor (BC547, BC548 or equivalent) which is activated by an additional GPIO connection.
 The LCD backlight is treated in exactly the same way as a switch for standard LED.